 Products for which a EAC declaration has been issued and registered need to be marked with the Eurasian Conformity Mark in accordance with the decision of the board of the Customs Union Commission No. 711 from 15.07.2011.
 This proves its conformity to all legal requirements of the EAEU.
 The placing on the market of products without an appropriate EAC marking can be punished with a fine and confiscation.

 We recommend taking the EAC declaration of goods seriously, in order to avoid possible negative consequences.

-If your products are not subject to compliance with EAC standards and you need a confirmation of the safety and high quality of your products, we can offer you a GOST Certification for the Russian market.
+If your products are not subject to compliance with EAC standards and you need a confirmation of the safety and high quality of your products, we can offer you a GOST Certification for the Russian and Kazakh market.